truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/SingleSystemSettings.md

 To edit system general settings, click the **Edit** button in the system settings menu.

-The **General Settings** window lets users edit the system's IP address/hostname, nickname, password/API key, and alert options.
+The **General Settings** window lets users edit the system IP address/hostname, nickname, password/API key, and alert options.
 Click **SAVE CHANGES** to keep your changes, or **RESET** reset and start over.
 Click off the window back to the dashboard to close the edit window without making changes.